 Manolo, a cute little cafe just a 5-minute walk from Kennedy Park, claims to have the “best churros in Lima!”
 It has been around since 1968, and they must be doing something right because every time I passed, the place was packed.
 I, of course, sampled their famous churros and I have to admit they are really delicious!
 Try the dulce de leche or vanilla flavors!

 The coffee here is also really good!
-Believe us, we lived just a block away from this place and ended up visiting on most days during our month stay in Lima.
+Believe us, we lived just a block away from this place and ended up visiting on most days during our month-long stay in Lima.

 Manolo is located on the main road Avenida Jose Larco in Miraflores, Lima.
-It has extensive opening hours and is open every day from 7 am to 10 pm on Monday to Thursday, open until 11 on Friday, from 8 am to 11 on Saturday, and from 8 am to 10 pm on Sunday.
+It has extensive opening hours and is open from 7 am to 10 pm on Monday to Thursday, open until 11 on Friday, from 8 am to 11 on Saturday, and from 8 am to 10 pm on Sunday.

 30. Visit the Museo Convento San Francisco y Catacumbas